 Like so many voluntary organisations, after the financial crash of recent years, we lost all our national and local authority funding as government reduced public spending.
 Now we are re-building PREC using all voluntary labour.
 This will give us greater independence because we won't be forced to comply with funder requirements to the same degree.
 We can identify and pursue our own priorities.

 In November 2019 we moved into a new office in central Peterborough.
 Details are on the 'Contact Us' page: For non-confidential, routine enquiries, or requests on where to get further help and information, we have now set up an email inbox email@example.com and now offer mobile phone contact on 07934 719760.

 We are partnering a city project bidding to provide a new cricket club for young people from different backgrounds.
 This follows on from our partner's successful community football project.

 We have co-organised a Black Lives Matter event in Cathedral Square, Peterborough.
-When we are allowed, we shall be having a 'Public Philosophy' debate on Brexit and its implications for Minority Ethnic communities.
+When we are allowed, we shall be having a 'Public Philosophy' debate on Brexit and its implications for BAME communities.

 We are in process of setting up several working groups taking up particular issues: